lispeak/core/README.md

 The basic idea of Lispeak is a word symmetry.

-In every language we have a lot of word pairs with opposite meaning
+In every language we have a lot of word pairs with opposite meaning like left/right, dark/light, past/future, greater/less, stay/move, beautiful/ugly, etc. In Lispeak all of these pairs are being formed on morphological level.
-- left/right
-- dark/light
-- past/future
-- greater/less
-- stay/move
-- beautiful/ugly

-In Lispeak all of these pairs are being formed on morphological level.

 ## Syntax